-Follow our step-by-step guide to build a rock-solid concrete base for your shed.
-If you're reasonably fit and DIY-savvy, building a concrete base only takes a day, and will help keep your shed in excellent condition for years to come.
+Follow our step-by-step guide to build a rock-solid concrete base for your shed, workshop, log cabin or large garden building.
+If you're reasonably fit and DIY-savvy, you can lay a concrete base in a day, and it will help keep your shed in excellent condition for years to come.

 - Choose the right location

 - Build a timber frame to contain the concrete

 - Mix the concrete and pour it into the frame

 - Install your shed on top of the base.